Skip to content

 The Family Bonus Plus is calculated depending on the gross income per child.
 An annual maximum amount of 2,000 euro applies for each child up to the age of 18 (since July 2022)

-For children aged 18 and over, the Family Bonus Plus amounts to 650.16 euro if family allowance is still received for this child.
+For children aged 18 and over, the Family Bonus Plus amounts to 700 euros (2024) if family allowance is still being received for this child.

 The Family Bonus Plus is a tax deduction that directly reduces your tax burden.
 You are entitled to it if you have unlimited tax liability in Austria and receive family allowance for the child.
 Since 2019, the Family Bonus Plus has replaced the child allowance and the tax deductibility of childcare costs.